fediachov/FastReportSamples/RHEL/frtest/README.md

 https://localhost:8080
 ```

-The container has been tested under Red Hat Enterprise Linux 8.5.
+The container has been tested in Red Hat Enterprise Linux 8.5.

 ## References